Chartered Governance Institute: Education

 The Chartered Governance Institute provides qualifications in governance and awards post-nominals.
 The post-nominals awarded for chartered membership are Fellow (FCG/FCIS) and Associate (ACG/ACIS).
 For professional and part-qualified membership, the post-nominal is CG (Affiliated).
 Graduate members can use the post-nominal Grad CG or Grad ICSA.
-See List of post-nominal letters (United Kingdom).

 The Chartered Governance Qualifying Program (CGQP) is the institute's flagship qualification and the most common route to graduate status and chartered membership in the institute.
 A person who has completed the CGQP and satisfies the prescribed working experience requirement is eligible for election as an associate or fellow of the institute.
 Associates and fellows are entitled to use the designation "Chartered Secretary" or "Chartered Governance Professional" or both, depending on the modules they have completed as part of the CGQP.
 "Chartered Secretary" and the post-nominal "ACIS" are listed in the European Union (Recognition of Professional Qualifications) Regulations 2015, schedule 1, part 2 (Professions Regulated by Professional Bodies Incorporated by Royal Charter), thus making chartered secretaries a regulated profession.
 Both Chartered Secretary and Chartered Governance Professional are designations approved by the Privy Council of the United Kingdom.

-The division based in London also offers a Foundation Program, providing a broad introduction to business, governance, administration, compliance and company law; validated postgraduate courses; and short course qualifications in international finance and administration, corporate governance, charity governance, education governance, sports governance and health service governance.
-Holders of these qualifications are eligible for Affiliated membership.
-Other courses and qualifications are provided across all the divisions.
-Memoranda of Understanding are in place with The Institute of Company Secretaries of India (ICSI) and The Institute of Chartered Secretaries and Administrators of Nigeria (ICSAN).
+In addition to the courses offered by the division based in London, courses and qualifications are also provided across other divisions.
+Memoranda of understanding are in place with the Institute of Company Secretaries of India (ICSI) and The Institute of Chartered Secretaries and Administrators of Nigeria (ICSAN).